Table of Contents Show

 | Vectorworks Architect | Vectorworks | Flexible CAD + BIM hybrid workflows | Windows & Mac | ~$3,045/year | Moderate |

-| BricsCAD BIM | Bricsys | Budget-friendly BIM for small firms | Windows, Mac, Linux | ~$2,310 (perpetual) | Low–Moderate |
+| BricsCAD BIM | Bricsys | Budget-friendly BIM for small firms | Windows, Mac, Linux | ~$2,310 (perpetual) | Low to moderate |

 | SketchUp Studio | Trimble | Conceptual design & early-stage modeling | Windows & Mac | ~$699/year | Low |

-Drones For Site Surveys
+Drones for Site Surveys

 | Drone Model | Type | Camera / Sensor | Flight Time | Accuracy (with RTK/PPK) | Approx. Price |